duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 leads to
 - low cpu util
-- os thnks it needs to increase degree of multiprogramming
+- os thinks it needs to increase degree of multiprogramming
 - can be exacerbated by more processes being added

 ![Alt text](../images/image-256.png)